 In the first series of hearing loss in your child: When parents are told that their child has hearing loss, many times they are lost about what they should do next.
 What are the management steps that parents should take to help their child?

 Knowledge is power

 There is nothing more important than finding out every detail of the problem that your child has.
 Feel free to ask your audiologist or doctor, how they test your child and what is the purpose of each test done.
 Confirm how reliable were the tests done.
 Next, ask the exact nature of the hearing loss as it would be crucial in deciding what the next step would be.

 If it is a conductive hearing loss, whereby the problem is either on the outer ear or the middle ear, the problem might be cured by a medical doctor.
 If it is a sensorineural hearing loss, determine whether it is a permanent hearing loss or is there a chance of a cure.

-The audiologist should be able to advice you on this.
+The audiologist should be able to advise you on this.
 Remember, you have the right to have a second opinion.
-You can ask the audiologist to provide you a copy of all the results, a report for records and also reference if a second opinion is sought.
+You can ask the audiologist to provide you with a copy of all the results, a report for records and also reference if a second opinion is sought.

 Next up on Health Tips by Teleme, the second series on Hearing Loss in Your Child: Communication and Assistive Listening Devices.

 Disclaimer.
 TELEME blog posts contain general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.

 If you think you may be suffering from any medical condition, you should seek immediate medical attention from your doctor or other professional healthcare providers.
 You should never delay seeking medical advice, disregard medical advice, or discontinue medical treatment because of information on this website.